skalenetwork/IMA/agent/README.md

 ## Monitoring IMA accounts

+**IMA Agent** supports low balance checking for both **MainNet** and/or **S-Chain** parts:

     --monitor-balance-main-net.....Track balance of Main Net part of IMA.
     --monitor-balance-s-chain......Track balance of S-Chain part of IMA.
     --monitor-balance..............Track balance of both Main Net and S-Chain parts of IMA.
     --low-balance-main-net=value...Main Net wei low balance value(default is 1 ETH).
     --low-balance-s-chain=value....S-Chain wei low balance value(default is 1 ETH).
     --low-balance=value............Main Net and S-Chain wei low balance value(default is 1 ETH).

+By default only warning messages saved into log output when low balances are detected.
+If Telegram messaging options are specified in command line, then low balance warnings are sent into Telegram chat.

+Balance checks performed after each transfer loop pass.

 ## Sending monitoring warnings to telegram